-Tilbouries is a most attractive stretch of river with 1.5 miles of right bank fishing and 12 named pools offering excellent fly fishing water, with a pool to suit all water heights.
+Tilbouries is a most attractive stretch of river with 1.5 miles of right bank fishing and 12 named pools offering excellent fly fishing water, with pools to suit all water heights.

 Popular fly patterns at Tilbouries consist of Gold bodied Willie Gunn pattern, Tosh or black and yellow tubes in the spring and Sunray Shadow and Monkey flies utilised to good effect when fish are seen running.
-When the water warms up and anglers utilise floating lines then the patterns that do well include flamethrowers, cascades, and silver stoats and shrimp patterns.
-When the water cools in the back end the popular Tilbouries shrimp comes into its own.
+When the water warms up and anglers utilise floating lines then the patterns that do well include Flamethrowers, Cascades, and Silver Stoats and shrimp patterns.
+When the water cools in the back end the popular Tilbouries Shrimp comes into its own.

 TO ALL VISITING RODS BOOKING VIA FISHPAL,THERE SHALL BE NO SUB-LETTING OR GUIDING PERMITTED ON TILBOURIES